-The ANZACATA Standards of Professional Practice and Code of Ethics defines the behaviour, commitment and integrity that the association expects of all practising members in their professional interactions with the association, clients, supervisors and supervisees, professional colleagues and the public.
-Ethical practice encompasses all areas, including therapeutic practice, research, teaching, supervision, publication and any other professional undertakings.
+The ANZACATA Standards of Professional Practice and Code of Ethics defines the behaviour, commitment and integrity that the association expects of all practising members in their professional interactions with:

-Creative arts therapists are committed to the absolute welfare of their clients and to the preservation of their human rights and privileges.
-ANZACATA’s Code of Ethics is based upon that commitment.
+Creative arts therapists are committed to the absolute welfare of their clients and to the preservation of their human rights and privileges with sensitivity to gender identification, ability, age, background, culture, ethnicity, sexual identity and religious beliefs.
+ANZACATA's Code of Ethics is based upon that commitment.
 The ethical principles serve as a guideline for the professional conduct of creative arts therapists, to ensure integrity and a high standard of creative arts therapy practice.
 This code affirms the pursuit of professionally responsible actions and the appraisal of ethical issues and their implications, so that creative arts therapists provide services that are ethically sound and therefore in the best interest of our clients.

 The code is built on five general ethical principles: